department-of-veterans-affairs/va.gov-cms/READMES/unity.md

 ```
 Then followup with a `composer update --lock` and `lando test` will build the FE with the new hash.

-#### Build static content from local CMS
+#### Rebuild WEB from a local CMS

-There is now a composer command to rebuild the WEB front-end static files from a locally running Drupal site:
+There is a composer command to rebuild the WEB front-end static files from a locally running Drupal site:

 ```
 composer va:web:build